erjand/technical-interviews/README.md

 A collection of resources for technical interviews.
 For the purpose of this repository, the term "technical interviews" is not intended to include System Design or Behavioral interview rounds.

+Tags are being added throughout this repository to make searching for particular topics easier.
+You can search for these with the syntax `#someTag`.
+Examples: `#array`, `#bfs`.

 ## Contents

 - [SampleProblems](SampleProblems/) - A collection of real-world interview problems.